Profile

 entry-friendlygrowingcompetitive

 AI and LLM application engineers build product-facing systems powered by large language models.
-The work spans RAG pipelines, autonomous agents, chatbots, and prompt-engineered workflows, with LangChain, vector databases, and OpenAI or Anthropic APIs forming the core toolkit.
-Python anchors orchestration.
-The role sits at the application engineering layer rather than the model research layer, treating pretrained models as integration components.
-Reliability, latency, and prompt quality drive day-to-day decisions.
+The work involves RAG pipelines, autonomous agents, chatbots, and prompt-engineered workflows.
+LangChain, vector databases, and OpenAI or Anthropic APIs are the core tools, with Python as the language that ties them together.
+The role sits at the application engineering layer rather than the model research layer, and it treats pretrained models as ready components.
+Reliability, latency, and prompt quality drive the day-to-day decisions.

 Specializations